This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Purpose: make meaning, reduce distress, and translate insights into stable changes

-What it includes: follow-up sessions, reflection, skills, support plan
+Includes: follow-up sessions, reflection, skills, support plan

 Why it matters: integration is where short-term experience becomes long-term change